-- Know which knob controls each surface heating unit. - Use Proper Pan Size-This appliance is equipped with one or more surface units of different sizes.
-Select utensils having flat bottoms large enough to cover the surface unit.
-The use of undersized utensils will expose a portion of the surface heating unit to direct contact and may result in ignition of clothing.
-Proper relationship of utensil to the surface unit will also improve efficiency. - Utensil Handles Should Be Turned Inward and Should Not Extend Over Adjacent Surface Units-To reduce the risk of burns, ignition of flammable materials, and spillage due to unintentional contact with the utensil.
-The handle of the utensil should be positioned so that it is turned inward, and does not extend over adjacent surface unit. - Never Leave Surface Units Unattended-Boilovers cause smoking and greasy spillovers that may ignite, or a pan that has boiled dry may melt. - Protective liners- Do not use aluminum foil to line oven bottom or any other part of the appliance.
+- Know which knob controls each surface heating unit.
+Always turn the knob to the LITE position when igniting the burners.
+Visually check that the burner has lit.
+Then adjust the flame so it does not extend beyond the edge of the utensil. - Use Proper Pan Size-This appliance is equipped with one or more surface burners of different sizes.
+Select utensils having flat bottoms large enough to cover the surface burner.
+The use of undersized utensils will expose a portion of the surface burner to direct contact and may result in ignition of clothing.
+Proper relationship of utensil to the surface burner will also improve efficiency. - Utensil Handles Should Be Turned Inward and Should Not Extend Over Adjacent Surface Burners-To reduce the risk of burns, ignition of flammable materials, and spillage due to unintentional contact with the utensil.
+The handle of the utensil should be positioned so that it is turned inward, and does not extend over adjacent surface burner. - Never Leave Surface Burners Unattended-Boilovers cause smoking and greasy spillovers that may ignite, or a pan that has boiled dry may melt.

+- Protective liners- Do not use aluminum foil to line oven bottom or any other part of the appliance.
 Only use aluminum foil as recommended for baking if used as a cover placed on the food.
-Any other used of protective liners or aluminum foil may result in a risk of electric shock or fire or a short circuit. - Glazed Cooking Utensils-Only certain types of glass, glass/ ceramic, ceramic, earthenware, or other glazed utensils are suitable for rangetop service without breaking due to the sudden change in temperature.
-Check the manufacturer's recommendations for rangetop use. - Do Not Use Decorative Surface Element Covers.
-If an element is accidentally turned on, the decorative cover will become hot and possibly melt.
+Any other used of protective liners or aluminum foil may result in a risk of electric shock or fire or a short circuit. - Glazed Cooking Utensils-Only certain types of glass, glass/ceramic, ceramic, earthenware, or other glazed utensils are suitable for rangetop service without breaking due to the sudden change in temperature.
+Check the manufacturer's recommendations for rangetop use. - Do Not Use Decorative Surface Burner Covers.
+If a burner is accidentally turned on, the decorative cover will become hot and possibly melt.
 Burns will occur if the hot covers are touched.
-Damage may also be done to the cooktop.
+Damage may also be done to the cooktop or burners because the covers may cause overheating.
+Air will be blocked from the burner and cause combustion problems.